Phanx/Broker_Reincarnation/trunk/README.txt

 Feedback
 --------

-To report a bug or request a feature, please use the ticket tracker on either download site.
-For general questions or feedback, feel free to post a comment on either download site.
+Bugs, errors, or other problems:
+	Please use the ticket system on either download page.

+Feature requests or other suggestions:
+	Please use the ticket system on either download page.

+General questions or comments:
+	Post a comment on either download page.

-If you need to contact me privately, you can send me a private message on either download site, or email me at <akkorian@hotmail.com>.
+If you need to contact me privately for a reason other than those listed above, you can send me a private message on either download site, or email me at <addons@phanx.net>.

 Credits